-The University of Trento has long been in top positions in national rankings, and it is well positioned in international ones.
-This result is due, in particular, to the University’s ability to finance itself, its success in scientific research, its ability to look towards Europe and the world, and to the satisfaction of students.
+The University of Trento has been ranked in top positions by national rankings, and it is well positioned in international ones.
+This result is due, in particular, to the University’s success in research and to its ability to look towards Europe and the world.

 The University gained recognition at international level, as confirmed by independent sources such as THE-Times Higher Education Rankings and QS-Quacquarelli Sysmonds.